tentwentyfour/nextcloud-link/README.md

 There is limited support for OCS features, which will be expanded in a later version.

+## Definitions

+### fileId
+This is an OwnCloud property representing either a File or a Folder.
+Because this name is used by Nextcloud, we have opted to use the same name for consistency.

 ## API

 ### configureWebdavConnection(options: ConnectionOptions): void